sgarciapuga/portfolio/README.md

-# spaintourism
+## Data Analyst Portfolio ****BETA****

+Repository containing portfolio of data science projects completed by me for self learning purposes.
+Presented in the form of iPython Notebooks.

+#Content
-Foreign Tourism in Spain

-Study in python about the Tourism from 2001 to 2018
+- Foreign Tourism in Spain: Study in python about the Tourism from 2001 to 2018